-For each of the city's 11 performance standards, the committee determined whether the standard should be kept as is, modified or removed from the Growth Management Program.
-The table below provides an overview of the action the committee recommended for each standard.
-The following pages detail the seven performance standards the committee recommended be kept as is or modified and the four performance standards the committee recommended be removed from the Growth Management Program.
+For each of the city's existing 11 public facility performance standards, the committee determined whether the standard should be kept as is, modified or removed from the Growth Management Program, as summarized below.
+Additional detail on each standard can be found on pages 26-37.